 Initially, deciding which type of bankruptcy to file for may seem confusing.
-Let’s see what we can do to simplify it for you.
-There are four basic kinds, or “Chapters”, of bankruptcy: Chapter 7, Chapter 13, Chapter 11, and Chapter 12.
+Let’s see how we can help you in understanding bankruptcies..
+There are four basic types of bankruptcies: Chapter 7, Chapter 13, Chapter 11, and Chapter 12.
 Since Chapters 11 and 12 pertain to corporations or farmers, the average person only needs to understand Chapters 7 and 13.

 Chapter 7 is also known as “liquidation” or “straight bankruptcy.”
 Most consumer bankruptcies are called “No Asset”, since all or most of the assets either have little monetary value or are exempt under federal or state law.
 Almost all consumers filing Chapter 7 keep all of their assets and discharge all or most of their unsecured debt.